pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

   change to give the right effect.
 You might then also want to change the random velocity the ball gets when it bounces off a bat.

+You could change how the player controls the bat:

+* Change the game so the player uses the mouse to control their bat.
+  Look in the help sidebar to see what Python code tells you where the mouse is.

+    Hint: You will only need to know the mouse’s *y* position, because the bat can only move up and down.

+    There are at least two ways you could go about this:

+    * Make the bat track the mouse’s *y* position.
+This lets the player move the bat as quickly as they want to.
+    * Make the bat move at a fixed speed towards the mouse’s *y* position.
+This would be more challenging for the player.

 You could give the player more control, to add some skill to the game:

 * Instead of giving the ball a random _y_-velocity when it bounces off